 Actively Managed Funds Vs. Indexes

 We’ve established the many disadvantages that amateur investors are going to have versus institutional investors.
 But how does passive index investing perform against institutional actively managed mutual funds?
+What percent of actively managed funds outperform their index over time?

 This has historically almost always been the case.
 Mutual fund managers are humans, just like you and I. Even though they have more tools and resources available to them, they are still prone to error and making subjective emotional decisions.
 They are good, but are they as good as the market as a whole?
 Not often.
+Despite this under-performance roughly 50% of U.S. fund assets are still actively vs. passively managed.

 Index Investing Strategy Takeaways